An introduction to electric cars

 Vehicle Excise Duty (VED)

 As this form of tax is calculated in accordance with the levels of CO2 emitted from a car’s exhaust pipe, electric cars are not required to pay anything in the way of VED.
-This wasn’t true prior to April of 2020 for vehicles costing over £40,000, but this was subsequently changed.
+This wasn’t true prior to April of 2020 for cars costing over £40,000, but has since been changed.

 Other tax benefits

 Other benefits include being exempt from the London Congestion Charge (usually £15 a day), as well as allowing a business to claim back the full cost of an electric car as capital allowance.
 And as the final icing on the cake, National Insurance rates can also be lowered for companies, as electric cars help their overall CO2 figures.

 The future of electric cars

 Electric cars might be the future, but they’re also part of the present.
 That, paradoxically, means they have a lot of evolving to do themselves – especially if they want to cement themselves as the go-to car of tomorrow.
 Let’s now look more closely at what the future of electric cars might look like on British roads.